You’ll read article after article on how to control your emotions, don’t let negative emotions control you, control control CONTROL…

 A trigger is basically an object or scenario that causes you to feel severe emotional intensity.
 Usually, it’s related to trauma, whether big (like physical or sexual abuse) or smaller (like gaslighting or disrespect).

 Anticipating your triggers means that you can catch yourself before your emotions fly off the handle.
+This is a great technique for when you take things too personally as well.

 5. Examine why this emotion makes you feel out of control